girardinsamuel/cookiecutter-masonite-package/README.md

 ## Masonite Official Documentation

 First check the Official Documentation on [creating packages](https://docs.masoniteproject.com/advanced/creating-packages) !
-You can also creating a package from the Official Github template: [starter-package](https://github.com/MasoniteFramework/starter-package).
+You can also create a package from the Official Github template: [starter-package](https://github.com/MasoniteFramework/starter-package).

 ## Crafting the package